jmcabreira-zz/Data-Science-Projects/Customer_Segmentation_Report/README.md

 - DIAS Information Levels — Attributes 2017.xlsx : Top-level list of attributes and descriptions, organized by informational category
 - DIAS Attributes — Values 2017.xlsx: Data values for each variable in alphabetical order

-Note: the DIAS Information Levels and the DIAS Attributes xlsx files has been translated to the data_info.csv file, which contains information regarding the features and their respective possible values.
+Note: the DIAS Information Levels and the DIAS Attributes xlsx files have been translated to the data_info.csv file, which contains information regarding the features and their respective possible values.

 # Libraries